RnD-2022-CAITO/caito_react/README.md

-# englight - Teacher Profiling Web Application
+# enlight - Teacher Profiling Web Application

 This project was created for <a href="https://www.caito.ai">CAITO - Cognitive AI Solutions</a>.
 This project is in its final state of Sprint 1 (it has 5 Sprints in total).